apache/couchdb/src/docs/src/csrt/index.rst

     minimal impact and at high throughput, but the act of logging and querying in real time is what becomes expensive.

-    The balance in CSRT is how do we query and save the usage data effeciently with minimal impact on throughput and performance of CouchDB while still allowing for meaningful insights.
+    The balance in CSRT is how do we query and save the usage data efficiently with minimal impact on throughput and performance of CouchDB while still allowing for meaningful insights.